UP3M/Applied-Machine-Learning/Detectron2 (Mask-RCNN) vs Yolo v8 Instance segmentation/README.md

 Yolov8 and Detectron 2 are both popular object detection frameworks, but they differ in their approach and design.

 In terms of Mean Average Precision (mAP), which is a commonly used metric to evaluate object detection models, the performance of Yolov8 and Detectron 2 can vary depending on the specific implementation and dataset used for evaluation.
-Generally speaking, Detectron 2 is considered to be a state-of-the-art framework that achieves high mAP scores on many benchmark datasets.
-In this case, Detectron 2 achieves a mask mAP of 15.149,
+In this case, Detectron 2 achieves a mask mAP of 30,

 <div align="center">
   <img